Enabling vulnerable communities to build back safer: the role of social influences

 Unsafe houses and natural hazards are increasingly common threats for citizens of low-income countries.
 Failed housing structures caused by disasters affect the lives of 210 million people each year and are responsible for 70% of total disaster damage costs (202 billion USD).
 So, to fight disaster risks, resistant housing is crucial!
 However, too often, essential construction techniques are not used by the most vulnerable communities, despite humanitarian or governmental assistance.
 It would be great if we can find effective ways to help people rebuild.

 Currently, choices made during reconstruction - where and how to construct - are still insufficiently understood in disaster science.
 Why aren’t households protecting themselves sufficiently?
-And how can they be made to rebuild safer housing?
+And how can they be supported in rebuilding safer housing?

 Topic objectives and methodology

-We suggest to start with understand the dataset that we have, designing and implementing an agent based model and see what changes in the model influence housing safety.
+We uggest starting with understand the dataset that we have, designing and implementing an agent based model and see what changes in the model influence housing safety.
+You could use an existing agent-based model developed in a Master thesis as a starting point.
 However, we can also discuss alternative statistical approaches.

 If you wish, you can present the results in Nepal to relevant stakeholders and discuss what it means for them!
 There are also opportunities to collaborate in data-collection after your thesis project based on where your findings might lead us.